 Throughout the program, students will experience a blended learning environment with formal instruction, group work with UMD AI faculty and graduate students, as well as field trips, lab visits, and guest speakers.
 Additional details are below.

-Make Your Own Wearables (limited space available)
+Make Your Own Wearables (Applications Closed)

 Target Camper: Rising 8th-12th Grade Girls